-If you care about skin care, then you’ve likely heard about red light therapy.
-Today it is easier than ever to use red light therapy at home thanks to portable LED devices now available.
-Whether you own a device already, or you want to investigate the technology before you buy, here’s everything you need to know about red light therapy.
+Thanks to portable LED devices, it is easier than ever to use red light therapy at home.
+Whether you own a device already or want to investigate the technology before buying, here’s everything you need to know about red light therapy.

 What is LED Light Therapy?

-While LED technology dates back to the 1960s, NASA in the 1990s was the first to use a narrower wavelength of light for clinical applications.
+Though LED technology dates back to the 1960s, NASA was the first to use a narrower wavelength of light for clinical applications in the 1990s.

 What is Red Light Therapy?

 A form of LED light therapy, red light therapy (RLT) is a therapeutic treatment that uses red LEDs to produce low-level wavelengths that penetrate the skin in a non-invasive way.
-Mitochondria in the body’s skin cells absorb the red light to create energy, which experts believe helps with cellular repair and health.
-Although red light therapy has a wide range of applications for both skincare and pain relief, much of the interest is in its applications for anti-aging.
+The mitochondria in the body’s skin cells absorb the red light to create energy, which experts believe helps with cellular repair and health.

-Red light devices often produce visible light you can see, as well as infrared wavelengths that are outside the visible spectrum.
+Red light devices often produce visible light you can see and infrared wavelengths that are outside the visible spectrum.
 Today, red light therapy has a variety of clinical and consumer uses.
 Other names for red light therapy include:

 - Low-level laser therapy (LLLT)